-NVM Express over Fabrics revision 1.0 is available for download at http://nvmexpress.org.
-NVM Express revision 1.0 was ratified on May 31, 2016.
+NVM Express[TM] over Fabrics revision 1.0 is available for download at http://nvmexpress.org.
+NVM Express[TM] revision 1.0 was ratified on May 31, 2016.
+NVM Express over Fabrics revision 1.0a incorporates ECN 001 to ECN 004.
+Applied the NVM Express trademark and logo usage guidelines.